catalystcalifornia/RaceCounts/README.md

 ```

 * Step 2: Select just the necessary columns including the county name and overall disparity z-scores.
-Then merge into one matrix, removing duplicated county_id columns.
+Then merge into one matrix, removing duplicate county_id columns.
 Convert new matrix from 'wide' to 'long' format.

 ```